 - 1 ¾ cups Gruyere Cheese (.3 pounds), grated

 - 1 cup French Bread crumbs* (refer to recipe notes below)

 - ½ cup Slivered Almonds , rough chopped

-- Preheat the oven to 350 degrees.
-Blanch the haricot vert by processing batches through boiling, lightly salted water for 1 ½ minutes then placing them into an ice bath (large mixing bowl of cold water and ice) until they are full cooled.
+Blanch the Haricot Vert: process batches through boiling, lightly salted water for 1 ½ minutes then place them into an ice bath (large mixing bowl of cold water and ice) until they are full cooled.
 Place them on a clean kitchen towel to drain and pat dry.

 Add the mushrooms and thyme, a sprinkle of salt and pepper, and sauté until the mushrooms release their moisture and begin to reduce; 3-4 minutes.

 Add the bacon and haricot vert to the mixture and stir to fully incorporate.
 Remove from heat.

-Once the butter is melted whisk in the flour forming a roux (a dough-like mixture which is a base for French sauces).
+Once the butter is melted whisk in the flour forming a roux (a thickener base for French sauces).
 Slowly pour in the milk and chicken stock, whisking constantly to fully mix together smoothly.
 Continue to stir the roux over medium heat until it thickens (3-5 minutes).

-- Add the cheese to the roux, whisking to help melt the cheese and to make a smooth mixture.
 Add the cheese sauce, along with ¾ teaspoon of each Kosher Salt and Pepper, to the bean mixture.
 Stir well to mix all the ingredients together.

-- Spoon mixture into a 13 x 9 inch 4-quart baking pan and smooth to uniformly fill the pan.
+Spoon mixture into a 13 x 9 inch 4-quart baking pan and smooth to uniformly fill the pan.

 - Bake for 30 minutes or until heated through.